alvinj/ScalaReplDocCommands/README.md

 alias repl="scala -cp ScalaReplDocCommands-assembly-0.1.jar -i _/Users/al/tmp/repl-commands_"
 ````

-- The start the REPL with that alias:
+- Then start the REPL with that alias:

 ````
 $ repl